connorlance/Media_VM_SCRIPT/README.md

 Follow these steps to set up your media VM environment:

 1. **Download the Script**:

-   Run the following command in your terminal to download the script directly from GitHub:

    ```bash
    curl -sS https://raw.githubusercontent.com/connorlance/Media_VM_SCRIPT/main/media_VM_script.sh -o media_VM_script.sh